jhudsl/Documentation_and_Usability/docs/05-getting_started.md

 @Mangul2019b found that tools that required more installation steps (but didn't describe these steps adequately) were less likely to be installed successfully, and tools that were less likely to be installed successfully had significantly less citations!

 If installation happens through command line, provide _copy-and-paste commands_ that your user can use as-is.
 In these commands, if parts of it need to be tailored, call attention where the tailoring needs to happen and how your user can determine what they need to put there.
-Fill-in-the-blank can be handy for these scenarios.
+Fill-in-the-blank cues can be handy for these scenarios.

 _Tell your users what to expect_.
 Do some steps take more time than others?
 Warn them about that.